If you’re packing for a new home and need advice, let us assure you first – you’re in the right place.

 2. Stick to Appropriate Packing Arrangements

 You’re probably wondering what the right arrangement is when packing your items in a box.
 It’s pretty simple.
 Place heavy items down before putting lighter ones on top.
-This rule also applies when stacking your belongings in the moving van.
+This packing advice also applies when stacking your belongings in the moving van.

 Pressure on light items can make them break.
 You don’t want this, especially if you have rare heirlooms packed in the box.